Putin declares martial law in annexed regions of Ukraine | Law-Order

 - Russian Federation

-Russian President Vladimir Putin declared martial law Wednesday in the four regions of Ukraine that Moscow illegally annexed and given additional emergency powers to the heads of all regions of Russia.
+Russian President Vladimir Putin declared martial law Wednesday in the four regions of Ukraine that Moscow annexed and gave all regional governors in Russia emergency powers that open the door for sweeping new restrictions throughout the country.

 Putin didn't immediately spell out the steps that would be taken under martial law, but said his order was effective starting Thursday.
-His decree gives law enforcement agencies three days to submit specific proposals.
+His decree gave law enforcement agencies three days to submit specific proposals and orders the creation of territorial defense forces in the annexed regions.

-The upper house of Russia's parliament was set to quickly seal Putin's decision to impose martial law in the four regions.
-Draft legislation indicates it may involve restrictions on travel and public gatherings, tighter censorship and broader authority for law enforcement agencies.
+The upper house of Russia's parliament quickly endorsed Putin's decision to impose martial law in the annexed Donetsk, Kherson, Luhansk and Zaporizhzhia regions.
+The approved legislation indicated the declaration may involve restrictions on travel and public gatherings, tighter censorship and broader authority for law enforcement agencies.

-Putin also didn't provide details of the extra powers to be given to the heads of Russian regions under his decree.
+“We are working to solve very difficult large-scale tasks to ensure Russia's security and safe future, to protect our people,” Putin said in televised remarks at the start of a Security Council meeting.
+“Those who are on the frontlines or undergoing training at firing ranges and training centers should feel our support and know that they have our big, great country and unified people behind their back.”
+On Saturday, the Russian Defense Ministry said two men fired at soldiers on a military firing range near Ukraine, killing 11 and wounding 15.
+The ministry said two men from an unnamed former Soviet republic fired on volunteer soldiers during target practice before they were killed by return fire.
+Putin didn't provide details of the extra powers the heads of Russian regions will have under his decree.
+However, the order states that measures envisaged by martial law could be introduced anywhere in Russia “when necessary.”
+According to the Russian legislation, martial law could require banning public gatherings, introducing travel bans and curfews, and conducting censorship, among other restrictions.
+Kremlin spokesman Dmitry Peskov said Putin's order doesn't anticipate the closure of Russia's borders, state news agency RIA-Novosti reported.
+In an apparent attempt to assuage a nervous public, regional authorities rushed to declare that no immediate curfews or restrictions on travel were planned.

+Putin last month ordered a mobilization of army reservists, prompting hundreds of thousands of men to flee Russia.

-"In the current situation, I consider it necessary to give additional powers to heads of all Russian regions," he said.
-The Russian leader also ordered the establishment of a Coordination Committee to increase interaction between various government agencies in dealing with the fighting in Ukraine that he continued to call a "special military operation."
+The Russian leader on Wednesday also ordered the establishment of a Coordination Committee to increase interactions between government agencies in dealing with the fighting in Ukraine, which Putin continued to call a “special military operation.”
+Prime Minister Mikhail Mishustin, who was named to lead the committee, said it would focus on boosting supplies of weapons and military equipment, conducting construction work and facilitating transportation.

+In Russia's regions bordering Ukraine, authorities plan to tighten security at key facilities and conduct checks of motorists, among other measures, according to Andrei Kartapolov, head of the defense committee of Russian lower house of parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)